OrchardCMS/OrchardCore/src/docs/reference/modules/Email/README.md

 # Email (`OrchardCore.Email`)

-This module provides email settings configuration.
-Also, you need to enable at least one email provider to be able to send emails.
-For more information please check the [Azure Email](../Email.Azure/README.md) and [SMTP Email](../Email.Smtp/README.md) module.
+This module facilitates the configuration of email settings and will automatically activate upon demand when utilizing at least one email provider service.
+For further details, refer to the documentation for the [Azure Email](../Email.Azure/README.md) and [SMTP Email](../Email.Smtp/README.md) modules.

 ## Email Settings